Frugal Bribery in Voting: Conclusion and Future Work

-\longversion{ A potential and natural direction for future work is to study these problems under various other settings.
-One obvious setting is to restrict the campaigner's knowledge about the votes and/or the candidates who will actually turn up.
+An immediate future work is to resolve the open cases in \Cref{tbl:frugal_summary}.
+Another important direction for future work is to study these problems under various other settings.
+Notably, one might consider enhancing our proposed model further to account for constraints that arise in practical scenarios.
+For instance, we might want to restrict the campaigner's knowledge about the votes and/or the candidates who will actually turn up.
 The uncertainty can also arise from the voting rule that will eventually be used among a set of voting rules.
 Also, studying these problems when the pricing model for vulnerable votes is similar to swap bribery would be another interesting future direction.
-However, it is not very clear whether a swap bribery like pricing model has any practical motivation in the setting of bribery without money.}
+We believe that a game theoretic perspective of the problem may also yield valuable insights.